facelessuser/coloraide/docs/src/markdown/filters.md

 Steps([c.filter('tritan').clip() for c in colors])
 ```

 If desired, any of the three available methods can be used.
-Brettel is usually considered best option for accuracy.
-Viénot is faster and does quite well for protanopia and deuteranopia, but is not quite as accurate for tritanopia.
-[Machado 2009][machado] has better logic for severity ranges less than 1, but is probably even further off for
-tritanopia.

 ```py play
 inputs = ['red', 'orange', 'yellow', 'green', 'blue', 'indigo', 'violet']